rtCamp/ps-analysis-tool-wiki/Locale.md

 To change the display language on macOS, follow these steps:

 1. Open System Preferences.
-2. Click on "Language and Region".
+2. In Genral settings, click on "Language and Region".
 3. Switch to the "Apps" tab.
 4. Click the "+" icon.
 5. Choose Chrome from the application list.